 Thank you for your interest in joining our muddy family!
 The first part of our enrollment process includes submitting an Interest Form.

-Every Spring, we begin the enrollment period by inviting our current families to register for the next school year.
+We begin the enrollment period by inviting our current families to enroll for the next school year.
 Next, we send staggered waves of registration invitations to all families who submitted an Interest Form.
-Lastly, registration is opened to the public for everyone to access on our website (either as our enrollment form and/or as our program waitlist, depending on the current capacities).
+Next, enrollment is opened to the public for everyone to access on our website (either as our enrollment form and/or as our program waitlist, depending on the current capacities).

-Tiny Trees has a financial assistance program and also helps families connect with other funding opportunities, such as Goodwin Connections, the Working Connections Child Care subsidy (we are an approved provider/some of our locations are eligible to accept this subsidy), and the Seattle Preschool Program (at some of our locations).
+Tiny Trees has a financial assistance program and also helps families connect with other funding opportunities, such as the Working Connections Child Care subsidy (we are an approved provider/some of our locations are eligible to accept this subsidy), and the Seattle Preschool Program (at some of our locations).

 Tiny Trees financial assistance is available for both summer and school year programming.
 The Tiny Trees financial assistance application opens (becomes available online in the enrollment form) during enrollment.
 At the time of application, applicants need to provide your household size, annual income, and supporting documentation.
 All possible resources will be considered by the Tiny Trees team to find applicants the best financial assistance package.

 Tiny Trees Financial Assistance